fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 | :--: |
 | *Retrieved from https://www.linkedin.com/pulse/eating-soup-forks-michael-henderson/* |

-## Brief Introduction to Java Collection Framework
+## Brief Overview for Java Collection Framework

 The term "collection" refers to a set of items which are mostly of the same data type, and used for a specific purpose.
 There are a lot of collections and although they often look similar from the outside, internally, they work in very different ways.
 Java provides a large amount of pre-made collections.